Please contact Marsh Sport to report the incident as soon as possible Tel: 0345 872 5060 Email: marshsport@marsh.com.

 There is a statute of limitation for an injured party to bring a claim for injury against.
 Usually 3 years or if they are a child up to 3 years from their 18th birthday.
 This however can be reviewed by the courts dependant on the circumstances.
 It is imperative however that you notify any circumstance which may give rise to a claim as soon as you are aware of it.

-Although the Liability cover you receive is worldwide, you do not automatically receive Travel Insurance.
+Although the Liability cover you receive is anywhere in Europe, you do not automatically receive Travel Insurance.
 Marsh Sport can provide a travel quotation if required.
 Please click here for more information.

 Yes, the Public Liability cover extends to cover up to 3 taster sessions before deciding whether you'd like to become a full member of the club.